vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 .. image:: seo/seo09.png
   :align: center

-Odoo's pictograms are implemented using a font (`Font Awesome <https://fortawesome.github.io/Font-Awesome/icons/>`__ in most Leansoft themes).
+Leansoft's pictograms are implemented using a font (`Font Awesome <https://fortawesome.github.io/Font-Awesome/icons/>`__ in most Leansoft themes).
 Thus, you can use as many pictograms as you want in your page, they will not result in extra requests to load the page.